-Around this time every year, people argue about moving the date to one that is less divisive, and indeed, to one that more realistically commemorates the founding of the Commonwealth of Australia.
+And so around this time every year, people argue about moving the date to one that is less divisive, and indeed, to one that more realistically commemorates the founding of the Commonwealth of Australia.
 January 1st for example. is put forward as the day six states came together as one Commonwealth under a federal government.
-The problem with January 1st is of course that being News Day, and already a fireworks and hoopla greeted day off, no one would notice.
+The problem with January 1st is of course that being New Year’s Day, and already a fireworks and hoopla day off, no one would notice.
 The Queen’s Birthday weekend in June (it’s not her’s actually, but George III’s, but never mind) is also mooted.
 But that’s wintertime And not good for the beach and a cold beer.
 Moreover, January 26th is ideally placed as the last long-weekend before the kids go back to school.

 Ironically, the day is not at all sacrosanct.
 For most of the century of our existence as a nation, most Australian states did not see a reason to celebrate this Sydney-centric beano with such gusto. indeed, as the picture below shows, the date itself was quite portable. the It was only on the occasion of our bicentenary in 1988 that it officially donned the aura of a secular holy day of obligation – and, of course a public holiday conveniently placed between the hot and lazy Xmas holidays and the commencement of the school year.
 Recent polls have show that a majority of Australians wouldn’t be too fussed if the date was moved.
 A significant proportion are hard pressed to say what it is we are actually commemorating.

 [I have included at the end of this post what I consider a reasonably well-nuanced appraisal of the culture wars being fought out over Australia Day.
 Paul Kelly of The Australian is a conservative commentator, and is obliged to recite form the News Corp song sheet when it comes to repeating the cliched mantras of his mother-ship – or is it ‘fathership’?) but he weighs well the tired arguments of left and right and argues for what would, could or should pass for the ‘reasonable middle’]